Can I Bring a Wrongful Termination Claim if I'm in a Union?

 Union members are co-workers who unite and let the union negotiate on their collective behalf.
 This ensures the workers get fair representation.
 A collective bargaining agreement (CBA) is a contractually binding agreement between the union representing the employees and the employer.
 These agreements are the result of extensive negotiations between the parties.

 A CBA has three areas: mandatory, voluntary, and illegal.
-Mandatory terms are those legally required by the National Labor Relations Board (NLRB), the National Labor Relations Act, and the U.S. Department of Labor.
-Voluntary terms are those that are legally required and are typically negotiated between the parties.
-Illegal activities are those that would violate the law if done.
-These are common topics that are negotiated and included in a CBA:
+Mandatory terms are those legally required by the National Labor Relations Board (NLRB) and the National Labor Relations Act.
+Voluntary terms are those that are legally required and typically negotiated between the union and employer.
+Illegal activities are those that would violate state and federal laws.

 • Salary/commission